sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

 After the 9 matches, the player with the highest score wins.

 ### 1.2 Motivation
+First of all we're a loosely knit group.
+We don't know each other.
 At the beginning of SoPra we discussed various options for a project among ourselves.
 Since three out of five people already knew the game and after a match with the other two, it quickly became clear that we would choose this game.
 It is varied to play and is even more fun when the camera is on.